paulmmay/blog.paulmay.org/_posts/2017-09-01-medical-device-service-design.md

 #### Background

 An ongoing project with a leading designer/manufacturer of hearing aids.
-Taked with addressing new competitive pressures in the market, identifying new opportunity spaces, and solving a number of key user experience issues.
+Tasked with addressing new competitive pressures in the market, identifying new opportunity spaces, and solving a number of key user experience issues.

 #### UX Research Activities & Outputs